SardegnaClimaOnlus/ichnosat/_sources/index.rst.txt

 - Downloader
     - Get Sentinel-2 data from  `Sentinel-2 on AWS <http://sentinel-pds.s3-website.eu-central-1.amazonaws.com/>`_
-    - Customizable properties:
+    - Customizable features:
-        - Tiles to download
+        - Tiles to download (UTM-MGRS Tile-ID)
-        - Files to download for each tile
+        - Files to download for each tile (Image files and/or metadata)
-        - Date interval (Sensing time)
+        - Dates interval (Sensing time)
-        - Number of parallel downloads in the same time
+        - Number of parallel downloads at the same time

 - Processor
     - Plugin based: the processors are extendible C++ Shared Libraries
-    - Customizable properties:
+    - Customizable features:
-        - Number of parallel processing in the same time
+        - Number of parallel processings at the same time

 - Ichnosat Platform
    - Automatic plugin compilation